ChatBotCom/restaurant-template/README.md

 This example was written in Javascript and requires Node.js, but you can rewrite this code to any other server-side language you want.
 It’s effortless to use, but if you don’t trust me, check it yourself 😀 .

-[Click here](https://www.chatbot.com/help/templates/restaurant-template/) you can find an instruction how it works step by step.
+[Here](https://www.chatbot.com/help/templates/restaurant-template) you can find an instruction how it works step by step.

 [![Restaurant bot](https://cdn.chatbot.com/website/help/templates/restaurant_bot.png)](https://cdn.chatbot.com/website/help/templates/restaurant_bot.mp4)